saf-dmitry/taskpaper-mode/README.md

 The query language syntax is described below.

-__Note:__ Though the query language syntax described here represents a valid subset of search syntax implemented in TaskPaper v3 app (with minor exceptions), the search behavior is slightly different.
-TaskPaper mode does not support item path syntax and set operations in search queries evaluating tag inheritance instead.
+__Note:__ Though the query language syntax described here represents a valid subset of search syntax implemented in TaskPaper v3 app (with some minor exceptions), the search behavior is slightly different.
+TaskPaper mode does not support the item path syntax and set operations in search queries evaluating tag inheritance instead.

 ### Tags and Attributes